-We invite you to learn more about The Child Day Schools by clicking a campus location (top right) or click CONTACT US.
+Learn more about The Child Day Schools by clicking a campus location (right) or click CONTACT US.

 Since 1976, our preschools have utilized the most current educational programs within a caring and supportive community for children and families.
 What sets us apart is our unique curriculum and dynamic environments that spark children's excitement and curiosity for learning.